The garden at Castle Drogo

 Lutyens got his own way on the deisgn however, creating a very modern style of garden with lots of interconnecting vistas.
 As a former head gardener once noted, “The garden is an extension of the castle, with granite walls, domed Ironwood trees and ‘corridors’.

-Highlights in the garden this month are the beech trees turning autumnal colours, the gardeners are trimming the yew hedges and the herbaceous borders are full of ornamental grasses and colour.
+Highlights in the garden this month are the gardeners trimming the yew hedges and the herbaceous borders are full of ornamental grasses.

 The rose garden